shuckster/eslint-plugin-big-number-rules/README.md

 # But why?

-If you use floating-points for currency (instead of decimals like you probably should) libraries like [BigNumber](https://github.com/MikeMcl/bignumber.js/) help keep your code away from the binary floating-point [pitfalls](https://medium.com/@magnusjt/how-to-handle-money-in-javascript-b954d612373c) of [IEEE-754](https://stackoverflow.com/questions/3730019/why-not-use-double-or-float-to-represent-currency):
+If you use floating-points for currency (instead of whole-numbers like you probably should) libraries like [BigNumber](https://github.com/MikeMcl/bignumber.js/) help keep your code away from the binary floating-point [pitfalls](https://medium.com/@magnusjt/how-to-handle-money-in-javascript-b954d612373c) of [IEEE-754](https://stackoverflow.com/questions/3730019/why-not-use-double-or-float-to-represent-currency):

 ```js
 const sum = 0.1 + 0.2